programando/amazon-ecomerce-next-v13-tailwind/project-info.md

    4. redirect to cart screen after add to cart

 6. add select to plus quantity

-   1. add select box for quentity
+   1. add select box for quuantity
    2. handle box change

+7. save the cart
+   1. how to implement cookies to save data cart throught js-cookie
+   2. save and retreive cart items in cookies